YunoHost/doc/app_baikal.md

 - [CardDAV Connection](#CardDAV-Connection)
 - [Useful links](#Useful-links)

-Baïkal is a server for calendars and address book, which used CalDav and CardDav protocol.
-Baïkal can be synced with a lot of client like Thunderbird + Lightning.
+Baïkal is a server for calendars and address books, which uses the CalDav and CardDav protocol.
+Baïkal can be synced with a lot of clients, like Thunderbird + Lightning.

 **WARNING**: Baikal will not work if you have installed a **Nextcloud** ( their cardav/caldav functions conflict).